-The term 'OTC Bulletin Board (OTCBB)' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'OTC Bulletin Board (OTCBB)' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The OTC Bulletin Board (OTCBB) proves to be a service for electronic trading that the NASD National Association of Securities Dealers maintains and provides to investors and dealers.
 It delivers live quotes on volume and pricing data to both investors and traders on stocks which trade OTC over the counter.